Dr. Finn Ole Nielsen

 He has been the principal researcher or associated researcher on numerous grants funded by SEP, INAH, CONACyT, and awards from external sources, including NSF (co-PI with Arizona State University), Deutscher Akademischer Austauschdients (co-PI at DAAD Germany), among others.
 Currently, the Bornholm Museum and its partner institutions (University of Gdansk, University of Århus and University of Lund) have been selected for funding by the Interregional South Baltic/ European Union to their project: ArchaeoBalt – Laying fixed foundations for innovative Archeotourism – a new “green” Archaeoroute in the Southern Baltic Sea Region with a €2.1 million for a 3-year project.

 His areas of interest and publications are about Archaeology of Northwestern Mexico, Environmental studies, Hunter and gather societies, Fauna, Cosmovision, Rock art and New Technologies.
 He has also collaborated as adviser for the BBC-Natural History Unit.
-He is currently a researcher and responsible for the International Office at the Bornholm Archaeological Research Center of the Bornholm Museum in Denmark and associate researcher.
+He is currently a researcher and responsible for the International Office at the Bornholm Archaeological Research Center of the Bornholm Museum in Denmark.

 MSc.
 Michael Thorsen